 - a Bachelor degree in computer science or an equivalent qualification: or

 - an Australian TAFE Diploma or Advanced Diploma or Associate Degree or an equivalent qualification in an appropriate field plus 7 years of relevant work experience.

-In addition, applicants must demonstrate successful completion of higher education topics in mathematics (equivalent to first-year university mathematics) and science (equivalent to a university undergraduate topic in physics).
-Previous study in programming and computing fundamentals is also assumed.
+A knowledge of mathematics (equivalent to first-year university mathematics), science (equivalent to a university undergraduate topic in physics), programming and computing fundamentals is assumed.